 Success rate: how many pitches does it take to get a win?

 Not every sales pitch turns into profit, but throwing spaghetti against the wall and seeing what sticks isn’t a good strategy either.
+That’s where sales pitch tracking comes in handy.
 Keep a close eye on the percentage of opportunities that turn into actual profit for your business.
 Several factors influence this number, including the quality of your sales team and the quality of your product.
 If this number is low, investigate every possible culprit:

 - Timely communication with potential customers